transitland/www-transit-land/documentation/datastore/feeds.md

 Endpoint: `/api/v1/feeds`

+<a name="feed-license-information"></a>
+### Feed license information

+To learn more about how Transitland classifies the licenses associated with a feed, see [this overview of Transitland legal and licensing issues](http://localhost:4000/an-open-project/).

 ## Feed versions

 Approximately once per day, the URL for each Feed is checked.
 When a new version of the Feed is found, a Feed Version is created.
-The ID for each Feed Version is the SHA1 checksum of the GTFS archive.
+The ID for each Feed Version is the [SHA1 checksum](https://en.wikipedia.org/wiki/SHA-1) of the GTFS archive.

 ### Feed versions data model